LocalT0aster/syncplay-docker/README.md

 ## Configure File

-If you configure a lot of options, it will be quite troublesome and error-prone to enter a large number of command line arguments every time you start.
-At this time, you can write them into the configuration file.
+If you need to configure many options, entering a large number of command-line arguments each time you start can be troublesome and error-prone.
+Instead, you can write them into a configuration file.

-Creating `config.yml` file in the working directory, it uses YAML format and supports all arguments in the command line.
-Syncplay will automatically read and load it when starting, but it should be noted that if the same arguments are specified on the command line, will override the configuration file's options.
+By creating a `config.yml` file in the working directory, you can use the YAML format to specify any arguments that are supported on the command line.
+Syncplay will automatically read and load this file on startup.
+However, please note that if the same arguments are specified both of them, the command-line arguments will override those in the configuration file.

 ```yaml
 port: 7999